Animorphs: International editions

 The Animorphs series was printed in over twenty-five languages and other English-language markets, and the books in those countries sometimes had different designs, layouts, cover quotes, and even different cover morphs, as is the case for the fifth book, The Predator, whose UK edition showed Marco morphing into a lobster, in contrast to the American edition's gorilla morph.
 Japanese-language covers were hand-drawn; The Invasion showed Jake morphing into his dog Homer, a morph that was featured on the cover of The Threat in the American editions.
 Gallimard Jeunesse is the French publisher and Tammi is the Finnish publisher.
 The German publisher, Ravensburger, has also published some of the volumes as audio plays.

-Animorphs Classics

-In 2010, Scholastic announced plans to re-release the series with new lenticular covers and updated pop culture references.
-The re-release lasted from May 2011 to September 2012, ending after #8: The Alien due to tepid sales.

 Books

-The series consists of 54 books and ten companion books, eight of which fit into the series' continuity (the Animorphs Chronicles and Megamorphs books) and two that are gamebooks not fitting into the continuity (the Alternamorphs books).

-Ghostwriters

-Many of the novels from the #25-#52 range were written by ghostwriters.
-Typically, K. A. Applegate would write a detailed outline for each book, and a ghostwriter, usually one of Applegate's former editors or writing protégés, would spend a month or two writing the actual novel.
-After this, Applegate, and later her series editor, Tonya Alicia Martin, would edit the book to make it fit in with the series' tight continuity.
-Ghostwriters are credited for their help in the book's dedication page: "The author would like to thank [ghostwriter name] for his/her help in preparing this manuscript".

-The only books in this range fully written by Applegate herself after #26: The Attack, #32: The Separation, #53: The Answer, #54: The Beginning and all of the Megamorphs and Chronicles books.